sahilraj2407/Meta-Token/README.md

 ## Usage

-1. Deploy the `Meta-Token` contract to a supported Ethereum network.
+1. Deploy the `My Token` contract to a supported Ethereum network.

 2. Once deployed, you can interact with the contract by calling the following functions: